borzacchiello/bhex/README.md

 Minimalistic and lightweight shell-based hex editor.

-It is designed to have a low memory footprint independently from the size of the opened file.
+It is designed to have a low memory footprint.
 This makes the program usable on *very low-end* devices.

 Supported features:
 - print file content in various format